Tapeworms in Goats

 Safeguard® is typically administered 3-5 days and Valbazen® administered once.
 Please note that Valbazen® is not safe for animals in the first trimester; many producer and veterinarians opt to not use it on any pregnant goat.

 Another drug, praziquantel, will kill the tapeworm head, but this drug is not approved for use in goats in the United States.
+It is found in some horse dewormers that also contain ivermectin.
 Please consult a small ruminant veterinarian before using drugs off-label.

 Additionally, producers should understand that the chemicals available to treat tapeworm infections in goats are also used to treat some stomach worms, most importantly the Barber Pole worm.
 It is quite possible that Barber Pole worms will exhibit some kind of resistance towards Safeguard® and Valbazen® since these are both from the oldest dewormer class.
 To avoid selecting for increased Barber Pole worm resistance to these dewormers, producers can combine their tapeworm treatment with their usual effective Barber Pole worm treatment from another class, such as an ivermectin or moxidectin.
 For further reading on dewormer combos go to https://www.wormx.info/combinations.